dianaramirez16/threeJSGeometryMesh/Readme.txt

-This project combines the ConeGeometry and CylinderGeometry of the threejs JavaScript library.
+This project combines the ConeGeometry and CylinderGeometry of the threejs JavaScript library to achieve a pencil shape

 see screenshots.docx for preview